entiendoNull/expo-modules-london-2025-workshop/chapter-5.md

 ## Further reading

-The examples used in this module are simplified versions of the `<Picker />` component from [`@expo/ui/swift-ui`](https://github.com/expo/expo/blob/sdk-54/packages/expo-ui/ios/PickerView.swift) and [`@expo/ui/jetpack-compose`](https://github.com/expo/expo/blob/sdk-54/packages/expo-ui/android/src/main/java/expo/modules/ui/PickerView.kt) in SDK 54.
+The examples used in this chapter are simplified versions of the `<Picker />` component from [`@expo/ui/swift-ui`](https://github.com/expo/expo/blob/sdk-54/packages/expo-ui/ios/PickerView.swift) and [`@expo/ui/jetpack-compose`](https://github.com/expo/expo/blob/sdk-54/packages/expo-ui/android/src/main/java/expo/modules/ui/PickerView.kt) in SDK 54.
 We strongly recommend checking out their source code to learn more.

 From SDK 55, wrapping bridged SwiftUI and Jetpack Compose views with a `<Host />` component will be **required**.
 This is because the `style` prop cannot be applied directly to bridged views.
 Additionally, in our SwiftUI view, we'd drop conformance with the `ExpoSwiftUI.WithHostingView` protocol, and in our Jetpack Compose view, we'd set `withHostingView = false` in the component's constructor.